Get 5% of discount using the code

 The emergency system for cars works with an eSIM / Imagen: Stiftung Warentest

-At least in the European Union, the automatic emergency call system “e-Call” is mandatory for all new cars since March 2018.
+While not yet introduced as a law in the US, the automatic emergency call system “eCall” has been mandatory for all new cars in the European Union since March 2018

-For its operation, the car must have a sensor system and a SIM or eSIM card.
-When a serious traffic accident occurs, the car’s airbags are activated and it’s at that moment that a free call is made to the European Union’s emergency line.
+The car must have a sensor system and a SIM or eSIM card for operation.
+When a serious traffic accident occurs, the car’s airbags are activated, and a free call is made to the European Union’s emergency line.

-This call can be made manually by pressing an SOS button.
-The car’s telematics system will send information on the exact location, type of vehicle, and data to the authorities to act promptly.
+This call can be made manually by pressing an SOS button so you can connect with emergency services if required.
+The car’s telematics system will send the authorities information on the exact location, type of vehicle, and data so they can act promptly.

 luxury-cars-with-esim